aaronjensen/software-development/commit-messages.md

 The second style likely feels foreign, and possibly uncomfortable.
 It's passive voice and present tense &mdash; all the things that we aren't supposed to make our commit messages.
-So why do the Eventide project and many teams that use Eventide choose to use this style of commit messages?
+So why do the Eventide project and many teams that use Eventide choose to use this subject-first style of commit messages?
 Because it is more scannable.
 It is optimized for human cognition.
 Humans don't tend to read when looking at lists unless they absolutely need to.
 We scan.
 And when we scan, we want to see the most important things come first.
+Furthermore, the subject-first commit message style makes the commit about the change, rather than it being about what the person did that made the change.
+It's not about the self.
+It's about the code.

 ## Check Your Own Repository